 For me, any change of the season – whether it be summer or winter – brings out the dry, chapped lips.
 But, on top of that, I’m a compulsive lip biter.
 Whenever I’m unsure, anxious, or bored, I bite and pick at my lips.

 I used to use a lip balm brand called Blistex, but I wanted something more natural as their products contain some toxic ingredients like phenol, saccharin, parabens, fragrance, oxybenzone, mineral oil, paraffin, and petrolatum.

-Once you start making your own natural products, you won’t be able to stop!
-It becomes second nature, and the DIYs are actually a lot of fun to customise and experiment with, using different natural ingredients to create something completely your own!
+Once you start making your own natural products, like lip balm, it eventually becomes second nature, and the DIYs are actually a lot of fun to customise and experiment with, using different natural ingredients to create something completely your own!
 Before you know it, you’ll be making your own natural deodorant and mud shampoo!

-Now, I used to use soy wax in this recipe, but have since swapped it out for candelilla wax.
-It’s very challenging to find a completely clean soy wax that is, in fact, from 100% organic soy (they often add chemicals to the wax, or it comes from GMO soy).
+Now, I don’t recommend use soy wax as it’s very challenging to find a completely clean soy wax that is made from 100% organic soy (they often add chemicals like paraffin to the wax, or it comes from GMO soy).
 I’ve found candelilla wax to be a great vegan alternative to beeswax, and find it works just as well.

 Ingredients & Equipment: